Tips for Requesting Letters of Recommendation

 - A reminder of the classes, work, or research you undertook with the faculty member (this could be a simple list of classes and grades but you might also include a copy of papers you wrote for the professor)

-- All pertinent recommendation forms with all information filled out in advance.
+- Fill out all of the information on the recommendation forms in advance.
 Be especially sure to sign the section regarding whether or not you waive your right to read the recommendations (see box below).

 Note: Professors are going to write letters based in part, on their experience with you as a student in class.
 If an experience was not entirely positive, be aware that a letter may include critical comments or include a discussion of that experience.
 If you have questions about this, be sure to discuss it with the professor when making the request